Medically reviewed on Mar 12, 2019

 In most people with relapsing-remitting MS, the diagnosis is fairly straightforward and based on a pattern of symptoms consistent with the disease and confirmed by brain imaging scans, such as MRI.

-Diagnosing MS can be more difficult in persons with unusual symptoms or progressive disease.
+Diagnosing MS can be more difficult in people with unusual symptoms or progressive disease.
 In these cases, further testing with spinal fluid analysis, evoked potentials and additional imaging may be needed.

 During a lumbar puncture (spinal tap) procedure, you typically lie on your side with your knees drawn up to your chest.
 Then a needle is inserted into your spinal canal — in your lower back — to collect cerebrospinal fluid for testing.